chaitin/passionfruit/README.md

 ### Have problem with `npm install`?

 Users from China mainland may encounter network problem.
 Try npm mirrors like [cnpm](https://npm.taobao.org/).
 But some prebuilt packages may still need to be downloaded from GitHub, a reliable proxy would help.

-All npm command mentioned above can be replaced with [yarn](https://yarnpkg.com/), if you prefer.

 Besides, after updating source with `git pull`, or having nodejs engine upgraded, you may need to remove `node_modules` directory and re-run `npm install`.